OUR TEAM

 Mike is the CEO and Chief Instructor Pilot for SAW.

-He is a two - time Master CFI - Aerobatic (MCFI-A), a former Marine Corps F/A-18 pilot, combat veteran, and school trained Aviation Safety Officer (Naval Postgraduate School).
-Mike is a contract test pilot and instructor for Epic Aircraft, Elite Pilot services, and others, a two-time NAFI Master CFI/CFII/MEI and an FAA Safety Team (FAAST) Representative.
+He is a two - time Master CFI - Aerobatic (MCFI-A), a two-time NAFI Master CFI, a former Marine Corps F/A-18 pilot, combat veteran, and school trained Aviation Safety Officer (Naval Postgraduate School).
+Mike is a contract test pilot and instructor for Epic Aircraft, Stratos Aircraft, Elite Pilot services, and others.
+He has Production, certification and R&D flight test experience.
+Mike is a two-time NAFI Master CFI/CFII/MEI and an FAA Safety Team (FAAST) Representative.
+He is also a member of Master Instructors, LLC board of review.
 Mike has a Bachelor of Science degree from Oregon State University and 2 AAS Aviation degrees from Central Oregon Community College.
 He is also Commercial and Instrument rated in helicopters with Night Vision Goggles qualifications.
 To learn more about Mike see his website at mikekloch.com.

 Andrew "Chief" Reischauer